calebuharrison/CrystGLFW-Guides/deep-dive/joysticks.md

 # `CrystGLFW::Joystick`

 A `CrystGLFW::Joystick` (or `Joystick`, for the purposes of this guide) represents a physical controller connected to the system.
 GLFW has 16 available joystick "slots", and a `Joystick` is simply a means of interacting with one of those slots.
+Internally `Joystick` is implemented as a Crystal Enum.

-Joysticks can be identified through their *labels*.
-A label is simply a Crystal `Symbol` that references a specific `Joystick` slot.
-Joystick labels are derived from the names of the constants that represent them in the GLFW specification.
+Joystick member names are derived from the names of the constants that represent them in the GLFW specification.
 The list of GLFW joysticks can be found [here](http://www.glfw.org/docs/latest/group__joysticks.html).
-Take the name of the constant, remove the "GLFW_" prefix, and convert it to a lowercase `Symbol` to get the label.
+Take the name of the constant, remove the "GLFW_JOYSTICK_" prefix and replace it with "Joystick::", and convert the rest to UpperCamelCase to get the name.
 For example:

-`GLFW_JOYSTICK_1` is represented in `CrystGLFW` as `:joystick_1`.
+`GLFW_JOYSTICK_1` is represented in `CrystGLFW` as `Joystick::One`.
-`GLFW_JOYSTICK_2` is `:joystick_2`.
+`GLFW_JOYSTICK_2` is `Joystick::Two`.
-`GLFW_JOYSTICK_LAST` is `:joystick_last`.
+`GLFW_JOYSTICK_LAST` is `Joystick::Last`.

 And so on and so forth.